Minor in Creative Entrepreneurship

 - learn how to launch their own venture from tech startup to theater company;

-- find out how to make revenues from their songs and compositions;
+- make revenues from their songs and compositions;

 - envision the ways that current music and performing arts industries will be impacted through technology and innovation;